Pawan Kumar Goenka

-Pawan Kumar Goenka is an Indian businessman, and the retired Managing Director of Mahindra and Mahindra Limited, an Indian multinational automobile manufacturing corporation headquartered in Mumbai, and the chairman of SsangYong Motor Company in Korea.
+Pawan Kumar Goenka is an Indian businessman, and the retired Managing Director of Mahindra & Mahindra, an Indian multinational automobile manufacturing corporation headquartered in Mumbai, and the chairman of SsangYong Motor Company in Korea.
+He is currently the Chairman of INSPACE, a part of India's Space Program.
+He is also the present Chairman of the Board of Governors of IIT Madras.